strobelight/gitea/README.md

 For integration with gitea:

 - Install jenkins gitea plugin
-- Configure access to gitea (manage -> configure, scroll to gitea server section)
+- Configure access to gitea (manage -> configure, scroll to gitea server section) which will show up in the Server dropdowns
 - Configure gitea repo webhook to jenkins (sometimes Jenkins automatically configures this)

 ### Jenkins config
 For Jenkins, install the gitea plugin, then you can configure it by scrolling to the **Gitea Servers** section under _Manage Jenkins -> Configure System_.

 - Create a token in gitea for access by Jenkins, copy to clipboard for pasting next
 - Create Jenkins credential to save gitea token